Nelson Velazquez Preview, Player Props: Royals vs. Pirates

 Nelson Velazquez At The Plate

-- Velazquez has driven home a run in nine games this season (40.9%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on one occasion..
+- Velazquez has had an RBI in nine games this season (39.1%), including three multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.